Do Not Disturb Turns My iPhone Into A Burner Phone

 Advertisement

-Similarly, when I’m with friends and family, I want to be present.
-Not replying to Jack from Hinge or watching Madeline Argy’s TikToks.
+Similarly, I want to be present when I’m with friends and family — not replying to someone from Hinge or watching an influencer's TikToks.
 While both have varying degrees of importance and are arguably worthwhile, I think by now we’ve collectively decided that being on your phone in company is just rude.
 I don’t want to feel like an iPad kid playing Candy Crush while I sip Coke in the pub.
 I want to feel like a sophisticated and refined adult who talks about art and taxes.
-Truthfully, I often end up talking about Madeline Argy’s TikToks and showing my friends Jack’s Hinge profile, but what can I say?
+Truthfully, I often end up talking about TikToks and showing my friends someone's Hinge profile, but what can I say?
 I’m a work in progress.

+When I tell people I’m in a permanent state of DND, they look stricken with horror.
+"But what happens if someone needs to get hold of you urgently?
+Have you ever missed anything important?"
+Did our parents or grandparents ever miss anything pre-digital age?
+Maybe, but isn’t that just life?
+My friends know to call me twice as the first call goes to answerphone immediately but a second call will ring through.
+In case of emergency, I recently changed the settings so my family’s notifications bypass the DND (something I immediately regretted due to the four family WhatsApp groups I am in).

 Advertisement